-a.
-Master of Arts Degree Requirements

-- Ten course units, with at least two 5000- or 7000-level seminars in every semester, and participation in the Department Colloquium in the first year. - Competency in two research languages; see I.g. - M.A.
-Research Paper b.
+- a.
+Master of Arts Degree Requirements - Ten course units (10 c.u.) - 9 c.u. at 4000- level or above.
+Students are expected to take at least one 7000-level seminar in the department each semester - participation in the Department Colloquium in the first year - Competency in two research languages; see I.g. - M.A.
+Research Paper (1 c.u.)

+b.
 Program of Study, Timing, Time Limits, Leaves of Absence

 Students should complete the ten-course requirement for the M.A. degree in three semesters by taking three course units in each of the first two semesters, including at least two 5000- or 7000-level seminars each semester.
 In the third semester students should take two 5000- or 7000-level seminars and a 9990 independent study for work on the M.A.
 Research Paper.
-In the fourth semester a student should take a second 9990 to complete the writing of the M.A.
+In the fourth semester a student will take a second 9990 to complete the writing of the M.A.
 Research Paper.
 The M.A. degree will be awarded upon certification that all requirements have been met.

 The maximum time allowed for the completion of M.A. course requirements is six consecutive years.
-For terminal M.A. students, only two semesters of further registration are allowed after the completion of course requirements.
+For terminal M.A. students, two semesters of further registration are allowed after the completion of course requirements.

-An M.A. student who wishes a leave of absence must submit a written request to the Graduate Group Chair for initial approval and then to the appropriate Associate Dean for Graduate c.
-M.A.
-Research Paper

-Studies for final approval.
+An M.A. student who wishes to take a leave of absence must submit a written request to the Graduate Group Chair for initial approval and then to the appropriate Associate Dean for Graduate Studies for final approval.
 The granting of a leave of absence does not automatically change the time limit.
-Time spent in military service does not count under the time limit.
+Time spent in military service does not count towards the six-year limit.